netdisco/cumulus-netdisco-demo/README.md

 connecting to a database on your worktation.

 See the sample Vagrantfile
-included, which can be copied to `~/.vagrant.d/` before destorying and restarting the oob-mgmt-server.
+included, which can be copied to `~/.vagrant.d/` before destroying and restarting the oob-mgmt-server.

 You will need to edit the Vagrantfile to change the settings for your